Striped hyena: Build

 The striped hyena has a fairly massive, but short torso set on long legs.
-The hind legs are significantly shorter than the forelimbs, thus causing the back to slope downwards.
+The hind legs are significantly shorter than the forelimbs; the back slopes down towards the tail.
 The legs are relatively thin and weak, with the forelegs being bent at the carpal region.
 The neck is thick, long and largely immobile, while the head is heavy and massive with a shortened facial region.
 The eyes are small, while the sharply pointed ears are very large, broad and set high on the head.
 Like all hyenas, the striped hyena has bulky pads on its paws, as well as blunt but powerful claws.
 The tail is short and the terminal hairs do not descend below the achilles tendon.
 The female striped hyena's genitalia are transiently masculinized, although it lacks the enlarged clitoris and false scrotal sack noted in the female genitalia of the spotted hyena.
 The female has 3 pairs of nipples.
 Adult weight can range from 22 to 55 kg, averaging at about 35 kg.
 Body length can range from 85 to 130 cm, not counting a tail of 25 to 40 cm, and shoulder height is between 60–80 cm.
 The male has a large pouch of naked skin located at the anal opening.
 Large anal glands open into it from above the anus.
 Several sebaceous glands are present between the openings of the anal glands and above them.
 The anus can be everted up to a length of 5 cm, and is everted during social interaction and mating.
 When attacked, the striped hyena everts its rectum and sprays a pungent smelling liquid from its anal glands.
 Its sense of smell is acute, though its eyesight and sense of hearing are weak.